CBB752Spring2016/CBB752Spring2016.github.io/index.md

 ### For all sub-projects, your group will have to provide

-1.  sample input and output files
+1. R card: sample input, source code in R, sample output, and documentation on how to execute your code

-2.  source code and output

-3.  documentation on how to execute your code
+2. Python card: sample input, source code in Python, sample output, and documentation on how to execute your code

-4.  methodology
+3. English card: methodology and background introduction

 ### Available Topics